AccardoNull/AISystems-main/README.md

 Keys: [Space] to make the red bug navigate to the set goal.

-BOIDS system and corresponding simulator in Unity engine that supports an arbitrary number of agents.
+BOIDS ALife simulation made using C# and Unity engine to support an arbitrary number of autonomous agents with flocking behaviors including separation, cohesion, alignment, obstacle avoidance, and goal-driven navigation.
+Implemented modular steering and navigation systems with configurable behavior settings and Unity NavMesh integration to improve movement reliability and enable automated testing of multi-agent interactions.

 Features